 Health & Wellbeing (2020 cohort)

-Prior to being awarded an ESRC studentship with the Grand Union Doctoral Training Partnership, I completed a Postgraduate Certificate in Family and Child Psychology at the University of Chester, and a BSc (First class honours) in Psychology with the Open University.
-In addition, I have gained experience as a Research Assistant for the Behavioural Insights Team (a social purpose company connected to the UK Cabinet Office), and more recently as a Research Consultant at the Open University.
-Here I work as part of a small research team exploring perinatal wellbeing during the COVID-19 pandemic.
-This has led to my first co-authored paper being submitted for publication (currently under review) and two further papers are in progress.
-Outside of academia I have spent 13 years supporting children and families through various professional and voluntary roles which has enhanced my understanding of perinatal experiences and guided my research interests.
+Prior to being awarded an ESRC studentship with the Grand Union Doctoral Training Partnership, I completed a Postgraduate Certificate in Family and Child Psychology at the University of Chester and a BSc (First class honours) in Psychology with the Open University.
+I have also worked with families and children in various capacities since 2007.
+Professional research experience has included work as a Research Assistant for the Behavioural Insights Team (a social purpose company connected to the UK Cabinet Office), and more recently, as a Research Consultant at the Open University investigating perinatal wellbeing during the COVID-19 pandemic.
+This has led to co-authoring two publications and a third is in preparation.

 Harrison, V., Moulds, M. L., & Jones, K. (2021).
 Perceived social support and prenatal wellbeing; The mediating effects of loneliness and repetitive negative thinking on anxiety and depression during the COVID-19 pandemic.
 Women and Birth. doi.org/10.1016/j.wombi.2020.12.014